 $50,000 profit/$70,000 capital = .71 or 71%

-71% Return on Investment is fantastic.
-Numbers like that make the news with stocks, but are much easier to obtain with real estate.
-This is great income on a short term renovation.
-But it is important to understand that your time is valuable as well.
+Seventy-one percent return on investment is fantastic.
+Numbers like that make the news with stocks but are much easier to obtain with real estate.
+This is great income for a short-term renovation.
+But it is essential to understand that your time is valuable as well.

-If you do not have time to do renovations, another option is to buy property that has already been renovated, and hire a property management company to manage the rental.
-This way you can enjoy the ultimate leverage by letting someone else pay down your mortgage.
+If you do not have time to renovate, another option is to buy a renovated property and hire a property management company to manage the rental.
+This way, you can enjoy the ultimate leverage by letting someone else pay down your mortgage.

 $80,000 profit/ $20,000 = 4